CameronCarroll/vid2mp3-rb/readme.md

 1. Install ffmpeg and taglib on your system.
 2. Download and extract tarball
 3. Run 'bundle' in the downloaded folder to install gem dependencies.

-(Or do it manually if you don't want to use bundler)
+Please note that you have to install gems to the system and not to vendor/bundle unless you want to CD to the app directory every time to use it.
 4. Use in place or symlink your favorite bin PATH.

 Usage: